brettvanderwerff/Flaskerizer/README.md

 5. Open the Configuration file(`config.py`) and:

 * set value of key *'top_level_path'* to the full path of the top level folder of the Bootstrap template (i.e. the folder that appears when you first unzip the Bootstrap template, see config.py for example).

+* set value of key *templates_path* to the full path of the folder containing the HTML files of the Bootstrap template you downloaded.
+Note that there may be multiple folders that contain HTML files, generally you want to set the 'templates_path' value equal to the path of the folder with the *most* HTML files in it (see config.py for example).

-6. Run the program by opening a terminal in the top level directory of the repo and entering `$ python flaskerizer.py` (this may vary slightly by environment)
+6. Run the program by opening a terminal in the top level directory of the repo and entering `$ python flaskerizer.py` (this may vary slightly by environment and may take a few minutes to run depending on the Bootstrap template size)

 7. After running flaskerizer.py, clear your browser's cache and enter `$ python Flaskerized_app/app.py` in the terminal to launch the newly made Flask app.

 8. View your website by opening the browser to your local address on port 5000 (i.e. http://127.0.0.1:5000 / http://0.0.0.0:5000) , Note: may have to enter http://127.0.0.1:5000/index.html / http://0.0.0.0:5000/index.html to route the  website homepage.

-9. You may get still get a few 404 errors for broken links that you might need to fix manually, the Flaskerizer is not perfect yet, but overall it seems to be doing a good job.
-The best things you can do if you get broken link errors is to raise an issue with us and specify the template you are using so that we can fix it.
+9. You may get still get a few 404 errors for broken links that you might need to fix manually, the Flaskerizer is early in development and not perfect yet, but overall it seems to be doing a good job regardless of the Bootstrap template source.
+The best things you can do if you get broken link errors is to raise an issue with us and specify the template you are using and the error you are getting so that we can try to fix it.
 You can also email me at brett.vanderwerff@gmail.com

 - **NOTE :** You may need to clear your browser's cache to view the website properly (I'm not sure why this happens sometimes)